XinmingLilyLiu/XinmingLilyLiu.github.io/_pages/cv.md

 Service and leadership
 ======
 * President of INFORMS Cornell Chapter
-* Professional Development Chair of Tau Beta Pi Engineering Honor Society
+* Professional Development Chair and member of Tau Beta Pi Engineering Honor Society
 * Member of Omega Rho International Honor Society for Operations Research and Management Science